You Earned a Ticket!

 The county sheriffs of California's education system

 Since 1991, California has had a system in place to hold districts accountable for their fiscal management.
 The state requires County Offices of Education to review the annual budgets of each local school district.
 Districts must certify whether they are able to meet their financial obligations for the coming three years.
 County offices of education review and validate these self-certifications.
-If the county office determines that the district may not be able to pay its bills, it can call a state agency for help with a supportive interventions.
+If the county office determines that the district may not be able to pay its bills, it can call a state agency for help with a supportive intervention.

 This system works quite well.
 Even in the Great Recession, only two school districts were taken over by the state.